 'Toy Story', 'The Incredibles', 'Toy Story 2', 'Monsters Inc', 'Finding Nemo' 'Wall-E', 'Up', 'Ratatouille', 'Toy Story 3' - just what is the best Pixar film?
 It's an argument that has inspired debate among film fans for years and one that only has because of the undeniable quality of the studio's output.

 There seems to be a lot of negativity towards the company at the moment and a general disappointment in their recent films.
 Some even say the company is in trouble and turning to sequels to help bail themselves out.

-Well that's all a load of rubbish, and here's three reasons why.
+Well that's all a load of rubbish, and here's why.